Complex Far-Field Geometries Determine the Stability of Solid Tumor Growth with Chemotaxis: Boundary Integral Method (BIM) Reformulation

-The equation of motion for the interface is then: From potential theory, the solutions of Eqs. \eqref{eq26}, \eqref{eq28} can be formulated as boundary integrals with single layer and double layer potentials.
+The equation of motion for the interface is then: From potential theory, the solutions of Eqs. \eqref{eq26}, \eqref{eq28} can be formulated as boundary integrals with single-layer and double-layer potentials.
 We use a direct formulation for $\sigma$ and an indirect formulation for $p$.

-\subsection{Direct BIM formulation for the two-phase modified Helmholtz equations.}
+\subsection{Direct BIM Formulation for the Two-Phase Modified Helmholtz Equations}